Laugavegur Hiking Trail in Iceland | Online Guide

 Sudden rain or rise in temperature may cause flash floods in streams and rivers.
 Wait for other travellers to come by if you are unsure about crossing a river.
 Learn how to cross rivers before you go.
 Google it, then practice!

-Wandering away from the trail can be rewarding in some places but be sure to find your way back to the marked trail.
-Make sure someone knows about your travel plans and stick to the plan, or inform someone about changes to your plan.
+Wandering away from the trail can be rewarding in some places, but be sure to find your way back to the marked trail.
+Make sure someone knows about your travel plans and remember to stick to the plan or inform someone about changes to your plan.

 We strongly advise all travellers to list their travel plans online with Safetravel.is and even download the Icelandic emergency App 112 for smartphones.